M4Ahmadullah/Xequtive-backend/docs/dashboard/XEQUTIVE_DASHBOARD_DOCUMENTATION.md

 ## Authentication

 The Xequtive Dashboard is exclusively accessible to users with the **admin role**.
-The dashboard uses Firebase Authentication for secure access control with a cookie-based authentication system.
+The dashboard supports **two authentication methods**:

+1. **Firebase Authentication** - Traditional Firebase-based authentication with cookie-based tokens
+2. **Hardcoded Authentication** - Development/testing authentication with predefined admin credentials

+Both methods provide the same level of admin access and security.
+Choose the method that best fits your development workflow.

 > **Important:** Only users with the admin role can access the dashboard.
 Regular users will be denied access.